 Yet these sustainable Blockchain solutions can still achieve the desired performance.

-3. Can Blockchain technology contribute
+3. Can Blockchain technology contribute to environmental protection?

 There are many business models that directly address social and environmental problems with SDGs (Sustainable Development Goals).
 Like any technology, Blockchain can be used for different purposes.
 In general, it can reduce paper consumption enormously by securely and permanently recording continuously retrievable data.